-Sunny’s bold vision has led to recognition on CNBC, BoldTV, Never Settle Show, GDUSA’s 25 People to Watch, and a top performing Inc. Column.
+Sunny’s bold vision has led to recognition on CNBC, Yahoo!, The Breakfast Club, GDUSA’s 25 People to Watch, and a top performing Inc. Column.

 Sunny grew up in the Appalachian mountains and started playing guitar at the tender age of eight.
 By the time she was eleven, she was a prominent bluegrass player.
 Hailing from a long lineage of female storytellers, she was raised on gospel and bluegrass, and spent many summer nights surrounded by music.
 She describes her upbringing as “poor, but rich, oppressed, but magic.”

-A gifted speaker, storyteller, and wordsmith, Sunny writes for Inc. Magazine in a column called Change Makers & Rule-Breakers.
-She is also a member and contributor for the YEC, an elite organization comprised of the world’s most successful entrepreneurs and a member of the Forbes Agency Council.
-She was named GDUSA’s Top 25 People to Watch, and is currently co-authoring her first leadership book about how great leaders defy the ordinary to build extraordinary companies.
+A gifted speaker, storyteller, and wordsmith, Sunny writes for Inc. Magazine and is featured in the press and media for her bold point of view on brand.
+She is also a member and contributor for the YEC, an elite organization comprised of the world’s most successful entrepreneurs.
+She was named GDUSA’s Top 25 People to Watch.

 Sunny is fascinated with humans, instinct, and meaningful conversation.
 You’ll never see her without a fedora and she loves anyone that can make her laugh or cook the perfect breakfast.